NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The Smart Cables were originally devised only to resolve a product issue, and it is a big mistake to pick the Smart Cables as a product selling point.
 There is no proper viability assessment and is only leading customers into having an unrealistic expectation of what the Smart Cables can actually deliverThe apparent flexibility of the MULTI sockets is in reality an adaptation with negative captured value for the users.

+At the time NIHON KOHDEN was responding to an important emerging trend of using a high-density digital multi-parameter module as basic building block for modular monitors.
 In analog modular monitors, only single parameter modules were produced by NIHON KOHDEN.
 When designing the first digital modular monitor, the company discovered the critical care market had already moved to using a digital multi-parameter module with higher density of electronic components as a basic building block for modular monitors.

 NIHON KOHDEN wanted to follow the trend by offering the first digital multi-parameter module, and the first digital multi-parameter module made by the company was named the Saturn module.
+However, putting a lot of hardware into the Saturn module also means more panel space needed for connector sockets.

 The Saturn module was intended to be physically small in size